 I watched as Mrs. Shadid turned and rushed off into her bedroom and quietly closed the door behind her.
-A part of me wanted to be there for her but Mrs. Shadid was a no non-sense kind of woman and I knew better of that too.
-I reached out to turn the medal door knob that opened to Aulad’s bedroom, it was cold to the touch and sent tiny shivers through me.
+A part of me wanted to be there for her but Mrs. Shadid was a no-nonsense kind of woman and I knew better of that too.
+I reached out to turn the metal doorknob that opened to Aulad’s bedroom, it was cold to the touch and sent tiny shivers through me.

-I walked into Aulad’s bedroom with a unwelcoming sense of familiarity.
+I walked into Aulad’s bedroom with an unwelcoming sense of familiarity.
 It was odd being in his room by myself knowing that he was never ever going to step foot in this room again.
-I looked at the collage of pictures that covered the large mirror that sat on top of his large chestnut dresser.
-There where plenty of pictures of me and a couple of other friends and people we both knew, including a bunch of pictures of him.
+I looked at the college of pictures that covered the large mirror that sat on top of his large chestnut dresser.
+There were plenty of pictures of me and a couple of other friends and people we both knew, including a bunch of pictures of him.
 Aulad was creative and talented and had a love for taking pictures as well as being in them.

 “Alicia, it’s just me.
 Ms. Harrington wanted me to give you Dr. Patrakiz’s card just in case you want to talk.
 Do you need anything?”

 “No thanks Kara, I’m just going to lie down for a bit.”

 “Okay.
 If you need anything, let me know or text me, I’ll be here.”

 The fact that everyone was going to be nice to me and look at me with pity in their eyes was even more devastating.
 I got up to find something else to wear that was a little brighter in color instead of reminding me that I had just come from my boyfriend’s funeral.
 After changing into one of Aulad’s favorite blue t-shirt and a pair of blue and red flannel shorts I brushed my tightly coiled hair into a ponytail and climbed into bed hoping to find Aulad in my dreams.